RakshiGit/SyntacticHealthcare/README.md

-# HealthCare Data processing and Predicting treatmemnt for a disease
+# HealthCare Data processing and Predicting treatment for a disease

 ## Table of Contents
 * [General Info]